Gypsy jazz band

 Encore badges

-This act has been working with Encore for over a year
+This act has been working with Encore for over 2 years

 The Transatlantic Hot Club's Song list